These are tough times. And sadly, one public health crisis doesn't stop for another.

 Create a safety plan.

 A safety plan is a personalized, practical plan that includes ways to remain safe while in a relationship, planning to leave, or after you leave.
 The National Domestic Violence Hotline will safety plan with victims, friends, family members, and anyone who is concerned about their own safety or the safety of someone else.
-Because there may be limited shelter availability due to COVID-19, consider alternatives such as staying with family or friends, staying in motels, or sleeping in your vehicle.
-Be extra mindful of good hygiene practices if you’re leaving as well – wash your hands regularly, avoid touching your face, minimize contact with surfaces that other people have had contact with, etc.
+If there is limited shelter availability, consider alternatives such as staying with family or friends, staying in motels, or sleeping in your vehicle.

 Practice self-care.